jasonsikes/QLogo/qlogo/workspace/README.md

 ## Files

-### workspace.cpp

-Defines the `Workspace` class, which is the superclass for classes that need QLogo language workspace functionality (Variables, PropertyLists, Procedures).
- It provides methods for burying, stepping, and tracing workspace items.

 ### callframe.h

 Contains the definitions for `CallFrame` and `Evaluator` structures.
 These are for managing the execution stack and evaluation stack of QLogo procedures.
-The CallFrame class maintains the state of variables and their scope, and therefore is a subclass of Workspace.
+The CallFrame class maintains the state of variables and their scope.

 ### procedures.h